 Once participants are placed at their project site, weekdays will be spent learning and serving the local communities, while weekends are free for participants to socialize, travel, and explore the beautiful sights of Cambodia.
 Gap Year Program participants often join other service-learning volunteers on weekend and other activities including the following:

-- Volunteers on a program of six weeks or longer—an overnight weekend visit to the village home of the GSC In-Country Coordinator
+- Volunteers on a program of six weeks or longer—a weekend visit to the village home of the GSC In-Country Coordinator

 Throughout the Gap Year Program, the In-Country Coordinator will be in contact weekly and available for meetings to provide further information, support and assistance.
 Additionally, the participant, the GSC In-Country Coordinator, and the participant’s in-country work supervisor will submit regular evaluations to the GSC home office.